An image of shield, lock, and personal details to illustrate the concept of least privilege access in data security

 While there are some concerns and challenges associated with implementing zero trust least privilege, this security approach can improve security by reducing the risk of data breaches and cyber attacks.
 It is important for organizations to carefully consider the risks and benefits of this approach and implement it in a way that aligns with their specific needs and requirements.

-Achieve Zero Trust with BigID.
+Achieving Zero Trust with BigID Solution Brief.

 BigID’s Approach to Least Privilege Access